-Being Your Best: An innovative approach to frailty and care transitions
+Being Your Best: An innovative approach to frailty and care transitions from hospital to home

 Research priority: Optimising health and wellbeing

 Researchers: Judy Lowthian, Maja Green, Liz Robinson, Claudia Meyer, Liz Cyarto, Fleur O’Keefe, with collaborators from Alfred Health, Cabrini Health and Monash Health.

 Funding support: Monash Partners Academic Health Science Centre Medical Research Future Fund (MRFF) Rapid Applied Research Translation Fund

 Frailty is a condition characterised by increased vulnerability and decline of physical and cognitive reserves, most often affecting older people.
 This can lead to a cascade of repeated hospitalisations, further decline and ultimately loss of independence.
 Frailty and pre-frailty are modifiable; and interventions such as physical exercise, cognitive training, social connectiveness and improved nutrition, especially in group settings, can reduce the symptoms of frailty.